jetbrains-academy/kotlin-onboarding-introduction/Hangman/safeUserInputFunction/task.md

 Implement the `safeUserInput` function, which accepts no arguments and returns an uppercase letter that was input by the user.
-This function has to check the user input with `isCorrectInput` function to avoid incorrect inputs.
+This function has to check the user input with the `isCorrectInput` function to avoid incorrect inputs.

 <div class="hint" title="Click me to see the new signature of the safeUserInput function">